Lahrenheit/EDOPRO-Skinpack/README.md

 or

-in create user_configs.json and write
+create an file called "user_configs.json" in ProjectIgnis\config and write:

 ```
 {